kevinjalbert/kevinjalbert.github.io/source/articles/2016-11-28-deploying-my-website-to-github-pages.md

 ---
 title: "Deploying my Website to GitHub Pages"

-teaser: |
-  A little history on my website, and the underlying framework I have used -- Middleman.
-I walkthrough the process on how I deploy the website to GitHub pages using a deployment script.
+description: "A little history on my website, and the underlying framework I have used -- Middleman.
+I walkthrough the process on how I deploy the website to GitHub pages using a deployment script."

 tags:
 - ruby
 - middleman
 - github
 ---

 ## History of my Website